 My take: This is a win for both employers and employees alike, and may be an alternative to laying off employees who are unable to work.
 However, the big issue that has yet to be addressed adequately by the government is the cash-flow crunch this can create for employers who have to float the cash to pay employees and then wait for reimbursement.
 For self-employed individuals who don’t have steady revenue coming in, the tax credit may not help cash flow as quickly as needed.
 Developments are still continuing and I’m hoping for a solution to the temporary cash-crunch this may cause for employers.

-Note that some states are offering low or even zero-interest-rate loans to businesses adversely affected by Covid-19, which could be an option while employers wait for their reimbursements to come through.
+Note that some states are offering low or even zero-interest-rate loans or grants to businesses adversely affected by Covid-19, which could be an option while employers wait for their reimbursements to come through.

 If you are self-employed or own a small business, check out my FREE Covid-19 Small Business Survival Guide for more tips on how to manage through this crisis situation.